kenanrefiyev/kenanrefiyev/README.md

 - 👋 Hi, I’m @kenanrefiyev
 - 👀 I’m interested in React but I have not started yet!
-- 🌱 I’m currently learning HTML AND CSS)).
+- 🌱 I’m currently learning HTML AND CSS,just started JS))
 - 📫 How to reach me kenanrefiyev0@gmail.com
 - ⚡ Fun fact: I play guitar and learing philosophy through thinking...